Gerri Ondrizek

 Massing the body in motion—massing gesture, charcoal.
 Proportions, distortion, and perceptions—linear gesture, charcoal.

 Line wrapping the body—linear, blind, and cross contour, litho crayon.
-Skeletal structure of the body—linear contour, graphite.
+Introduction to the skeletal structure of the body and linear contour.

 Skeletal structure of the body—linear contour, cross contour, graphite.